'Nobody That I Know Of': Trump Denies Campaign Contacts With Russia

 Members of Congress, however, think otherwise.
 They are planning their own investigations into the relationship between Trump's aides and Russia.

 Trump repeated his assertion that "it would be great" if the U.S. had a good relationship with Russia.
-He said he has had two phone calls since being elected with Putin.
+He said he has had two phone calls with Putin since being elected.
 But Trump said the "false reporting by the media" makes it much harder for him to "make a deal with Russia."

-Asked about the presence of a Russian spy ship that has been lingering off the northeast U.S. coast, Trump repeated, "Not good."
+Asked about the presence of a Russian spy ship that has been lingering off the Northeast U.S. coast, Trump repeated, "Not good."
 He gave the same response to reports that Russia has deployed a new type of missile prohibited under arms accords and to a report that Russian fighter jets buzzed an American Navy destroyer in the Black Sea last week.

 He denied, though, that Putin was testing him.

-"The greatest thing I could do," Trump said, "is shoot that ship that's 30 miles off shore right out of the water.
+"The greatest thing I could do," Trump said, "is shoot that ship that's 30 miles offshore right out of the water.

 "Everyone in this country's going to say, 'Oh, it's so great.'
 That's not great.
 That's not great.
 I would love to be able to get along with Russia."